 Speak Out is built around the seven themes which emerged from the 2015 engagement exercise, "Speak Out: 10,000 Voices for Change" in which almost 11,000 people from every part of Scotland took part.
 Read more about our themes below, visit our theme pages to be inspired by our film clips, and find out how you and your community can get involved.
 In order to remain up to date with everything the Church is working on, sign up to the newsletters.

 We asked 10,000 of you to tell us how to build a better Scotland in a better world.
 We wanted to know what must change and what work we should prioritise to achieve our shared vision of a fairer, more equal, and more just Scotland in a fairer, more equal, and more just world.
-In January 2016, Council staff, Council members, and others with experience speaking out against poverty and injustice came together to look at the issues and themes emerging from Speak Out: 10,000 Voices for Change.
+In January 2016, staff and members of the Faith Impact Forum joined with others with experience speaking out against poverty and injustice to look at the issues and themes emerging from Speak Out: 10,000 Voices for Change.
 We made sure that every comment was read, every voice was heard.

 You told us